epsilonrt/piduino/README.md

 * Creation of SoC access layers for Broadcom BCM283X and AllWinner Hx.
 * Creating `gpio` and` pinfo` utilities
 * Switching iomap in C++
-* Creating a purely virtual class IoDevice
+* Creating a purely virtual class IoDevice  (and CharDevice)
 * analogWrite() with GPIO software PWM feature (Polling with thread)
 * Emulate setup() and loop() for Arduino compatibility (in Arduino.h)
 * Cleaning the architecture detection
+* I2C Bus API
+* SPI Bus API
+* Serial Port API

 The rest of the things to do:

 * Tool for managing the database of boards with Qt
-* Serial Port API
-* I2C Bus API
-* SPI Bus API
 * Enabling daemon mode for loop()
 * analogWrite() with Software PWM feature (Kernel driver module)
 * analogWrite() with external DAC ([IIO](https://01.org/linuxgraphics/gfx-docs/drm/driver-api/iio/intro.html))